 Pro bono referral schemes are mainly run by law societies or bar associations.
 Examples include the NSW Law Society’s Pro Bono Scheme and the NSW Bar Association’s Legal Assistance Referral Scheme.

 Pro bono referral schemes run directly by law societies exist in the Australian Capital Territory, New South Wales, the Northern Territory and Tasmania.
-In South Australia, Queensland and Victoria, the law society referral scheme is run by the membership-based pro bono referral organisation in that State.6
+In South Australia, Queensland and Victoria, the law society referral scheme is run by the membership-based pro bono referral organisation in that State.

 Other pro bono referral schemes include the Cancer Council Pro Bono Program, which is managed by the Cancer Council in NSW and Victoria and which assists those with cancer and their family members.
-LawHelp is a service initiated by the Registrar of Indigenous Corporations that provides legal referrals to entities seeking to register or transfer their incorporation to the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (Cth) and to not-for-profit Aboriginal and Torres Strait Islander corporations already registered under that Act.
+LawHelp is a service initiated by the Office of the Registrar of Indigenous Corporations that provides legal referrals to entities seeking to register or transfer their incorporation to the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (Cth) and to not-for-profit Aboriginal and Torres Strait Islander corporations already registered under that Act.

-Pro bono referral schemes7 do not operate on a membership model.
+Pro bono referral schemes do not operate on a membership model.
 Firms participate in a scheme by joining its referrals list, indicating they’ll consider accepting case referrals based on their areas of expertise.
 The scheme receives and assesses requests for assistance from the public and from within the legal profession, and uses the referrals list to place these requests.